Public Safety Canada: Governance and organization

 The legal authority of Public Safety Canada is enabled through the Emergency Management Act (2007) and the Department of Public Safety and Emergency Preparedness Act, S.C.
 2005, c.
 10, which came into force on 4 April 2005 during the Martin government.
-The department became legally established when this Act came to be.
+The department became legally established when this Act was given Royal Assent.

-Public Safety Canada is the responsibility of the Minister of Public Safety and Emergency Preparedness, currently Bill Blair.
-The institutional head is the Deputy Minister, who has been Rob Stewart since 11 December 2019.

-Other senior officials of the department include: the Parliamentary Secretary to the Minister of Public Safety, Joël Lightbound, and Associate Deputy Minister, Monik Beauregard (since August 12, 2019), among others.

-PSC has 12 regional offices, which are located across the country and are organized into 5 regions:
+PS has 12 regional offices, which are located across the country and are organized into 5 regions: